baskerville/bspwm/README.md

 Its configuration file is `$XDG_CONFIG_HOME/bspwm/autostart`.

-Keyboard and pointer bindings are defined through [sxhkd](https://github.com/baskerville/sxhkd).
+Keyboard and pointer bindings are defined with [sxhkd](https://github.com/baskerville/sxhkd).

 Example configuration files can be found in the `examples` directory.